 Compare short-term loans you can apply for online

-Be sure to visit the lender’s website or call their customer service line to confirm the eligibility criteria before applying to make sure they accept applicants in bankruptcy or with bankruptcy on their credit reports.
+Be sure to visit the lender’s website or call its customer service line to confirm the eligibility criteria before applying to make sure they accept applicants in bankruptcy or with bankruptcy on their credit reports.

 Can I get a loan if I have a bankruptcy on my credit report?

 Having a bankruptcy on your credit report may look bad to most traditional lenders, but lenders offering short-term loans tend to be more lenient in their eligibility criteria.
 You may want to consider applying for a bad credit loan to increase your chances of approval.

 As your assets and income may have been affected by bankruptcy, deciding whether or not you can afford the repayments is an important consideration.
 What will your repayments be and how will they work with your budget?

 What kind of bankrupt loans are available?

-If you’re in need of financing and you’re currently bankrupt or have a bankruptcy listed on your credit report, the following loan options might be an available to you
+If you’re in need of financing and you’re currently bankrupt or have a bankruptcy listed on your credit report, the following loan options might be an available to you.

 Payday loan.
 These are short-term loans up to $2,000 with repayment terms between two weeks and one year.
 Lenders have flexible lending criteria, and while they won’t all consider bankrupt applicants, some will.

 Personal overdraft.
 Your current bank may be willing to approve you for a small overdraft if you have a good history with the bank.
 This allows you to withdraw cash above your available balance.

 While there are lenders who will consider applicants who are in bankruptcy or who have previously been bankrupt, filling out the application isn’t all it takes to be approved.

-- Ability to manage your repayments.
+Ability to manage your repayments.
 This is the main requirement lenders have when considering you for a loan.
 Does your income allow you to easily manage your repayments after taking into account your liabilities and debts?
 If your repayments will be manageable and you meet the lender’s other criteria, you’ll be able to apply.

-- Employment.
+Employment.
 You may be required to be employed, although there are some unemployed loans available.
 Different lenders have different restrictions.
-Some might not consider you if you’re self-employed or work part-time.
+Some might not consider you if you’re self-employed or work part time.
 Check with the lender before applying.

-- Welfare.
-While you may still be considered for a loan if you receive welfare payments, lenders often have restrictions as to what percentage of your income can be made up of benefits (usually 50% if the restriction is in place).
+Welfare.
+While you may still be considered for a loan if you receive welfare payments, lenders often have restrictions as to what percentage of your income can be made up of benefits — usually 50% if the restriction is in place.
 Usually, your loan repayments can’t exceed a certain percentage of your welfare income.